thwbecker/interact/README.md

  Please read carefully which switches are ON by default.
 If those active switches are selected, they will be switched OFF instead.

-* -s  read in initial stress values for each fault from file `fsi.in`, format:
+ -s  read in initial stress values for each fault from file "fsi.in", format:

      s_strike^0 s_dip^0 s_normal^0
      s_strike^1 s_dip^1 s_normal^1